Written by Hannah Slack

 Your future career can greatly benefit from these events as they provide another opportunity for you to engage with the research field.
 Presenting at conferences looks great on an academic CV as it shows you’re already invested and active in the community.

 Another important aspect of conferences is networking.
 If you’re planning on applying for academic roles after completing a PhD then this step is vital.
 When an academic knows you and your research they might be more likely to reach out to you if an appropriate opportunity presents itself.
 Networking will also help you keep up to date with who’s working in your field.
-This is a key component of working in academia.
+This is a key component of working in academia and there are several things you can do to make the most of attending a conference.

 Types of conference presentation